qwaneu/qwaneu.github.io/_drafts/what-to-put-where.md

 - Practice, lots of practice, **deliberate practice**
-- **Practice together** - run frequent team sessions to practice, e.g. in the form of [coding dojos](https://codingdojo.org/) or [mob/ensemble programming](https://www.agilealliance.org/glossary/mob-programming/).
+- **Practice together** - run frequent team sessions to practice, e.g. in the form of [coding dojos](https://codingdojo.org/) or [ensemble programming](https://www.agilealliance.org/glossary/mob-programming/).
 By putting the code under a magnifying glass and nitpicking together, you will learn a lot, and have a great time!
 - Try out **alternatives and small experiments**, whenever you can.
 Yes, also